Live Virtual Class

 The course is well-suited for you if you have already taken the "Python Basics" and "Python Functions, Files, and Dictionaries" courses (courses 1 and 2 of the Python 3 Programming Specialization).
 If you are already familiar with Python fundamentals but want practice at retrieving and processing complex nested data from Internet services, you can also benefit from this course without taking the previous two.

 This is the third of five courses in the Python 3 Programming Specialization.

-In part one the video lectures and activities from the Runestone textbook will cover more complex data structures.
-By the end of this week, you will have learned how to process json formatted data, traverse nested data using nested iteration, and extract values from nested data.
+This module will cover more complex data structures.
+By the end of this module, you will have learned how to process json formatted data, traverse nested data using nested iteration, and extract values from nested data.

-In part two you will be learning more advanced forms of accumulation.
-By the end of the part, you will have learned how to use the map and filter functions in combination with functions to transform or filter out data and store the resulting data in a new object.
+In this module you will be learning more advanced forms of accumulation.
+By the end of the module, you will have learned how to use the map and filter functions in combination with functions to transform or filter out data and store the resulting data in a new object.
 You will have also learned how to accumulate data using a list comprehension.

-In part three you will learn how to request data from the internet using Application Programming Interfaces (APIs).
+In this module, you will learn how to request data from the internet using Application Programming Interfaces (APIs).
 By the end of the week, you will have learned how to access data from a few APIs, cache data that you have requested, and also learned how to read and work with other APIs that were not touched on in the module.

 This module will present deeper knowledge on using lists, strings, and python objects in general.
 We will also cover how to use the accumulation pattern with lists and with strings.
 The final assignment will test your knowledge and skills through application, much like previous assessments and assignments did, though with a more difficult set of tasks now that you have learned the basics.